thatch/fork-is-problematic/README.md

 fork happened if it hangs.

-Thus, the only safe state for locks during a fork is either unlocked, or locked (by an atfork hook directly).
-But you can't just free all locks when you fork, and neither can you realistically acquire "all" locks, fork, then release them even if you had a hook to let you run that code.
+Thus, the only safe state for locks during a fork is either unlocked, or locked (by an atfork hook directly, as the Python [c-api does for its own locks](https://docs.python.org/3/c-api/init.html#cautions-about-fork)).
+You can't just free all locks when you fork, and neither can you realistically acquire "all" locks in a real application, fork, then release them even if you had a reliable hook to let you run that code.

 If you use buffered I/O, the time spent under the lock is less (so the likelihood of deadlock is less), but it still outputs duplicate entries just as